nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 2. Select a file from the list of configuration backup files and click Restore.
 3. Click Confirm to proceed.
 4. A window opens displaying the output from the restore script; click OK to close it.

+If something goes wrong while restoring the configuration it is possible to revert back to the old configuration.
+Central Server stores so called pre-restore configuration automatically to `/var/lib/xroad/conf_prerestore_backup.tar`.
+Either move it to `/var/lib/xroad/backup/` folder and utilize the user interface to restore it or use the command line interaface described in the next chapter.

 ## 13.3 Restoring the Configuration from the Command Line